intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Every Component Should Have a 'should be created' Test

 Every component should have a 'should be created' test like the one Angular CLI auto-generates.
-This test handles runtime initialization Errors.
+This test handles runtime initialization errors.

 :heavy_check_mark: